How to Stay Healthy on an Airplane

 Cover Your Sneeze or Cough and Blow Your Nose

 Experts agree you should leave your mask on when you sneeze.
-An uncovered sneeze can send germ-infected droplets up to 30 feet away, which is longer than a lot of small aircraft carriers.
+An uncovered sneeze can send germ-infected droplets up to 30 feet away, which is longer than a lot of small aircraft.
 And while you think covering it with your hands will help prevent the spread of those germs, it is easy to forget to disinfect your hands prior to touching something or someone.
 Instead, carry a back-up mask (or several) so that if you make your mask moist you can swap it out for a fresh one.
-Also make a habit of sneezing or coughing into your elbow, so that when you do touch other things you won't be spreading your germs.
+Also make a habit of sneezing or coughing into your elbow, so that when you touch other things you won't be spreading your germs.

 Stay Hydrated

-Drinking lots of water will ensure that the notoriously dry airplane air won't make you overly thirsty.
-Keeping your respiratory tract moist will help protect against any ingested germs and support healthy air travel.
-It also helps you flush out any viruses your body may already be fighting.
-As a bonus, it will keep your skin from getting too dry.
-While it is not permissible to bring liquids through airport security, you can bring an empty reusable water bottle with you and fill it with water once you are on the other side of security.
-Remember to keep the mouth of your water bottle away from the tap, because many other people's mouths and water bottles have touched that tap!
-You can also purchase bottled water in the airport, or even request a cup of water once onboard (it's usually free).
+While you're not allowed to bring liquids through airport security, you can bring an empty reusable water bottle with you and fill it with water once you are on the other side of security.
+Remember to keep the mouth of your water bottle away from the tap, because many other people's mouths and water bottles have touched it!
+You can also purchase bottled water in the airport or even request a cup of water once onboard (it's usually free).

 Avoid drinking water from the bathroom sink on the airplane.
 Although it may be treated, it is sitting in a tank, and its freshness is not guaranteed.
 It is fine to wash with, but not to drink.
-Some airplanes have a warning sticker in the restroom, advising people against drinking tap water.
+Some airplanes have a warning sticker in the restroom advising people against drinking tap water.

 Stretch Your Legs